Iranian state actor Marcy used Facebook to spy on US military personnel | ExBulletin

 Iranian state actor Marcy used Facebook to spy on US military personnel

-An Iranian state actor has spent years posing as someone by the name of “Marcella Flores” in an attempt to spy on an American aerospace defense contractor.
+A Iranian state actor spent years posing as someone called “Marcella Flores” in an attempt to spy on US aerospace defense service provider.

 A new report from cybersecurity firm Proofpoint has identified the actor in state-sponsored espionage against defense “industrial base” contractors performing work related to the Middle East.

 Identified as TA456, the state actor first established a relationship with an employee of a subsidiary of the defense company.
-Then, in early June 2021, attempted to “capitalize on that relationship” by sending malware to employees as part of an “ongoing email communication chain,” according to Evidence.
+Then, at the beginning of June 2021, tried to “capitalize on this relationship” by sending the employee malware as part of a “continuous chain of communication by e-mail”, according to Evidence.

 TA456 is also associated with espionage activity known as Tortoiseshell and Imperial Kitten.